Best Nikon Z lenses

 |

-Announced in June 2023, the Nikon Z 180-600 mm f/5.6-6.3 VR is a versatile and powerful telephoto zoom.
-Roughly speaking, it is the new version of the AF-S NIKKOR 200-500 mm f/5.6E ED VR (reflex) with a wider coverage.
+Announced in June 2023, the Nikon Z 180-600mm f/5.6-6.3 VR is a versatile and powerful telephoto zoom.
+In a way, it can be seen as the mirrorless successor to the AF-S NIKKOR 200-500mm f/5.6E ED VR, but with a wider zoom range.

 In short, this lens is in direct competition with models like the Sony FE 200-600 mm f/5.6-6.3 G OSS.
 However, it has the advantage of offering excellent value for money!
 It’s always worth considering!